01 of 08

 Then, carefully fill the glasses with the rest of the gel wax.

 Center the wicks with chopsticks or tweezers.
-I'm using short votive-sized wicks here, so there isn't enough left at the top to use a wick bar or chopsticks, so I just have to monitor that the wicks stay centered as the candle is cooling.
+We're using short votive-sized wicks here, so there isn't enough left at the top to use a wick bar or chopsticks, so we just have to monitor that the wicks stay centered as the candle is cooling.

 Note: Sorry for the blurry pic!
 It's hard to hold a hot pitcher of gel wax AND a camera!Continue to 7 of 8 below.